 Again, focusing on micro-conversion and not on macro-conversion also requires a mental shift.
 However, this is relatively easy to implement if you do the following steps.

 - Take a step back and break down the activities or events involved in the entire conversion process.
 Make sure this is as comprehensive as possible and don’t limit it to just clicking buttons.
 Include things like landing to product page, click features, click benefits tab, mouse over on offers and so on.

-- Implement conversion optimization techniques to move users within these micro stages
+- Implement conversion optimization best practices and techniques to move users within these micro stages.

 - Remember to monitor the performance of interventions that you make and keep challenging the champions with new challengers whenever conversions start showing a dipping trend.

 #3 You treat all audiences the same

 Do you have a marketing portal that serves the same page to all users whenever the URL is hit?